KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 # AngulAR cli

 Angular CLI (Command Line Interface) is a powerful command-line tool that helps in initializing, developing,scaffolding and maintaining Angular applications directly from command shell.
+It provides various commands to generate components, services, modules, etc.

+The Angular CLI is a tool created by Angular team that improves developer experience while building Angular applications.It hides much of complexity of scaffolding and configuring an Angular application while allowing the developer to concentrate on coding.

-It provides various commands to generate components, services, modules, etc. we can install angular latest CLI using the following command
+we can install angular latest CLI using the following command

 `sudo npm install -g @angular/cli`

+To verify that Angular CLI has been installed correctly,we can run the command:-

+`ng version`

 ## CLI Commands

-- **ng new *project-name* [ options ]** - Creates a new Angular project.
+- `ng new <project-name> [ options ]` - The new command is used to create a new Angular application or a new Angular workspace.
 By default, the project is created under the current directory.Creates and initializes a new Angular application that is the default project for a new workspace.Alias is 'n'.

 Provides interactive prompts for optional configuration, such as adding routing support.
 All prompts can safely be allowed to default.